5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 I remind them: “We said we make decisions via ‘Consent decision-making’.
 Which means that people signal if they object to a proposal by raising their hand.”

-(side note: I was new to the group and hadn’t had a chance to introduce them to 5toFold, yet.)
+(Side note: I was new to the group and hadn’t had a chance to introduce them to 5toFold.)

 The leader remembers and asks: “Okay, hands up – does anyone have any objections to the proposal?”
 No hand goes up.